Feb 10, 2023 | Your Self

 In Celeste Headlee’s book Do Nothing: How to Break Away from Overworking, Overdoing, and Underliving, she reminds us that many of our country and world’s greatest scientists, thought leaders and creators (think Leonardo Da Vinci, Einstein, and Charles Dickens to name a few) notoriously worked very few focused hours per day and DEEPLY valued their nonnegotiable time for rest, siestas, leisure, and long meals.

-Yet the American Dream and allure of hustle mentality and endless opportunity pulled us in a different, more unsustainable direction.
+Yet the American Dream and allure of hustle culture mentality and endless opportunity pulled us in a different, more unsustainable direction.

 And the hard truth per a recent UN study suggests that more people die from workaholism than alcoholism these days.